 - H.W.
 Anderson Jr.

-Water quality in the 1,700 square-mile Anoka Sand Plain aquifer in east-central Minnesota is influenced by irrigated and nonirrigated agriculture, and by residential land use.
-Concen- trations of sulfate, chloride, nitrite plus nitrate nitrogen, and pesticides in ground water are related to human activities, but nitrite plus nitrate nitrogen concentrations are affected more than are concentrations of other chemical constituents.
-Of the water samples collected from 100 wells during this study, samples from 30 wells had a concen- tration of nitrate plus nitrate nitrogen greater than 10 mg/L (milligrams per liter), the limit recommended for drinking water by the Minnesota Pollution Control Agency.
-Analysis of 360 samples indicated that the median concentrations of nitrite plus nitrate nitrogen for undeveloped, nonirrigated cultivated, irrigated, and residential lands were 0.22,2.0,5.3, and 4.2 mg/L, respectively.
+Water quality in the 1,700-square-mile Anoka Sand Plain aquifer is affected by irrigated and nonirrigated agriculture and by residential land use.
+Concentrations of sulfate, chloride, nitrite plus nitrate nitrogen, and pesticides in ground water are related to human activities; nitrite plus nitrate nitrogen concentrations are affected more than concentrations of other chemical constituents.
+Of the water samples collected from 100 wells during this study, samples from 30 wells had concentrations of nitrite plus nitrate nitrogen greater than 10 mg/L (milligrams per liter), which is the limit recommended for drinking water by the Minnesota Pollution Control Agency.
+Analysis of 360 water samples indicated that the median concentrations of nitrite plus nitrate nitrogen for undeveloped, nonirrigated-cultivated, irrigated, and residential lands were 0.22,2.0,5.3, and 4.2 mg/L, respectively.

 Additional publication details

 - USGS Numbered Series

 - Water-Resources Investigations Report

 - U.S. Geological Survey

 - Mounds View, MN

 - Other Geospatial:

 - Anoka Sand Plain aquifer